Nexus-Mods/NexusMods.App/docs/decisions/backend/0003-paths.md

 Aside from some edge-cases with POSIX compliant file systems, paths can be considered case-insensitive.
 Having two files with the _same name_ in the _same folder_ that differ only in capitalization is an anti-pattern and should not be supported.
-Archive formats are the biggest culprits of this, and we should recommend that the Nexus Web APIs be updated to reject archives with those files.
+Archive formats are the biggest culprits of this, and we should recommend that the Nexus Mods Web APIs be updated to reject archives with those files.

 ## Decision Outcome